Skip to Content

 import { PetstoreRPC, GithubIssuesRPC, type Mixins } from 'vovk-client'; await PetstoreRPC.getPets({ query: { limit: 10 } }); await GithubIssuesRPC.listForOrg({ params: { org: 'finom' } });

-The Mixins namespace contains types generated from components/schemas of all mixed OpenAPI specifications.
+The Mixins namespace contains types generated from components/schemas of all mixed OpenAPI specifications, giving an alternative way to access types.

 import { PetstoreRPC, type Mixins } from 'vovk-client'; const pet: Mixins.Pet = { id: 1, name: 'Doggo' }; // ^ alternative to component-agnostic inference const pet: VovkOutput<typeof PetstoreRPC.getPet> = { id: 1, name: 'Doggo' };